-Certificate in OrganizationDevelopment
+Certificate in Organization Development

-Organization development (OD) practitioners recognize the humanistic role of managers and leaders and work to co-create and facilitate imaginative, systems-embedded organizational change.
+Organization development (OD) practitioners recognize the humanistic role of managers and leaders and work to co-create and facilitate innovative, systems-embedded organizational change.
 Our certificate is designed for current internal and external practitioners and those wishing to enter the OD field.
-The certificate curriculum is critically reflective, rooted in real-world experience, and flexible in delivery.
-Our focus on change leadership competencies prepares students to work with a wide diversity of cultural and social identity groups in organizations across sectors within the global community.
+The certificate curriculum is critically reflective, rooted in realworld experience, and flexible in delivery.
+Our focus on change leadership competencies prepares students to work with a wide diversity of groups in organizations across sectors within the global community.